Past, Present, Future: Teaching the Verb Tense System

 About Verb Tense in English

-Verbs in English actually have two parts: the time and the aspect, or way of looking at that time.
+Verbs in English actually have two parts: the time and the aspect, or the way of looking at that time.
 So, for example, within the present time frame, there are three aspects commonly used: simple, continuous, and perfect.
 In the present time frame, simple is used to show habitual activity: “I drive every day.”
 Continuous shows ongoing activity or activity in the moment: “I am driving right now.”
-Perfect in the present time frame shows activity that began in the past but continues into the present time frame: “I have driven this car for ten years.”
+Perfect in the present time frame shows activity that began in the past but continues into the present time frame: “I have driven this car for 10 years.”
 The past and future time frames also have simple, continuous, and perfect aspects (and in some cases, perfect continuous tenses).

 2